-SCROLL DOWN THIS PAGE and click the below titles 18-30, to view the Video-Book versions of mini-chapters 18-30, which comprise Part II of the novel.
+SCROLL DOWN THIS PAGE and click the below titles 18-30, to view the Video-Book versions of mini-chapters 18-30, which constitute Part II of the novel.

 Above is the Film “EVELYN 62-39-32-84-100”, which is embedded on the title page of Part II of The Imagination Thief’s ebook format.
 In it are coloured shadows for Part II as a whole, being just one lens’s suggestion of Evelyn Carmello and Angel’s Baby Doll, in Evelyn’s memories.